SalesforceFoundation/NPSP-Advisory-Board/README.md

 #### 4.1 General

-*	The NPSP Advisory Board will have up to 12 members
+*	The NPSP Advisory Board will have up to 13 members
-*	The NPSP Salesforce.org project lead: Kevin Bromer (or other as assigned by Salesforce.org)
+*	The NPSP Salesforce.org Product Owner: Kevin Bromer (or other as assigned by Salesforce.org)
 *	2 seats for the top technical contributors, from Salesforce.org or otherwise
 * One facilitator/manager
 *	Up to 6 additional seats: 3 partner seats, 3 “user” seats
 *	One Salesforce.org non-technical seat
+*	One Salesforce.org NPSP Product Management seat
 *	One Open Source Software guidance seat
 *	No fee or sponsorship is required for membership
-*	The membership term will last 12 months.
-With the exception of the Project Lead and Salesforce.org technical contributors, all members can serve a maximum of two consecutive terms
+*	he membership term will last 12 months.
+With the exception of the Product Owner, top technical contributors, Facilitator and Product Manager, all members can serve a maximum of two consecutive terms.

 #### 4.2